aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 Recall that in our discussion of HTTP requests, we imported the module `call` by passing `Endpoint` as its type parameter.
-As a result, the parametric type `T` is instantiated to `Endpoint`, and we obtain a set of `Call` objects that are associated to a pair of sender and receiver endpoints.
+As a result, the parametric type `T` is instantiated to `Endpoint`, and we obtain a set of `Call` objects that are associated with a pair of sender and receiver endpoints.
 A module can be imported multiple times; for example, we could declare a signature called `UnixProcess`, and instantiate the module `call` to obtain a distinct set of `Call` objects that are sent